charl-potgieter/ArchInstall/Readme.txt

  mkinitcpio -p linux

-????Need to uninstall virtualbox guest additions, disable daemon?
-Received an error message on first boot?
+Need to uninstall virtualbox guest additions and disable daemon? pacman -Rs virtualbox-guest-utils (or virtualbox-guest-utils-nox for VirtualBox Guest utilities without X support) systemctl disable vboxservice.service

+????Need to do something with networking - there is a long start job running at startup ????

  - exit chroot, shutdown, remove usb installer and power up new machine.